Last updated on June 5, 2023

 Pre-pandemic, franchising employed 1.9 million people across Canada.
-Today, that number is down to 1.85 million employees.
+In 2022, that number is down to 1.85 million employees.
 This decline is primarily because business owners cannot fill available jobs.

 Canada’s unemployment rate in February 2022 was 5.5%, lower than the pre-pandemic unemployment rate of 5.7% (February 2020).
 However, Statistics Canada has reported that the unemployment rate would have been 7.4% in February 2022 had its calculations included people who wanted a job but did not look for one.

 Many franchised and non-franchised businesses are having trouble filling jobs at all wage levels.
 This challenge is present across wage and skill levels, and in fact 75% of franchised businesses employees make more than minimum wage.

 Jurisdictions across Canada and around the world are facing post-pandemic labour shortages in all sectors.

 Governments need to address the issue by lifting barriers to employment.

 We applaud Ontario for changing many things to date including:

 - Relaxed standards for immigrants by doubling economic immigration numbers,